timescale/promscale_extension/DEVELOPMENT.md

 modifications.
 This means that you can edit the sources locally, and run SQL tests against the container.

+If you don't want the dev environment to continually recompile and reinstall the extension (i.e. you want to manually trigger these), run `make devenv-no-entr`.
+Then, use `make dev-build` to trigger a recompile and reinstall of the promscale extension.

 NOTE: If `make devenv` fails with a *signal 9*, it is likely that the container is running out of memory.
 Try increasing the RAM allocated to the docker engine.